Arahnoid/Gulp-Site-Template/README.md

 # Gulp-Site-Template

-Tthis is a simple `Gulp` basetd website template.
+This is a simple `Gulp` based website template.

 - - -